lenghia241/weather-app/README.md

 <br/>

 ## Front end
-Build with React, Typescript, styled-component,
+Build with React, Typescript, styled-component, Deploy with Heroku

 To start:

 `npm install`